mintlayer/mintlayer-core/README.md

 For a more technical introduction to Mintlayer visit [our docs](https://docs.mintlayer.org/).

-A draft of the DSA consensus paper can be found [here](https://www.mintlayer.org/docs/DSA-consensus-paper-draft.pdf).

-NOTE: DSA is not currently implemented.

 As it stands this code base is a work in progress and nothing here should be considered production ready.

 ## Security issues